texmacs/tm-forge/miscellanea/collaborative changes and comments/README.md

-## Tools for handling proposed text changes in collaborative editing
+## Tools for handling proposed text changes in (offline) collaborative editing

 When working on a draft document as a co-author, one often needs to propose changes to the text, were it for a mere typo, for clarification purposes, etc. And in some cases you want to justify the proposed change by attaching a comment to it.